 Along with her active career as a player, Hanneke was also very involved in the club as a trainer/coach of several youth teams for multiple years and she participated on many committees.
 Hanneke still feels strongly connected to her Dutch club and follows them closely.

 Hanneke and her husband moved to Austin in January 2017, starting a new adventure.
-She’s looking forward to sharing her Dutch hockey experience with kids here in Austin.
+We are excited to have her share her Dutch hockey experience with kids here in Austin.

 Claire grew up in Louisville, Kentucky where she started playing field hockey in 3rd grade.
 Claire participated in the USFHA Futures program beginning in middle school through high school.
 She also played club field hockey with IFHCK.
 Claire was the varsity captain of her high school team Junior and Senior year, where she set the all-time scoring record and was a finalist for the Ms. Field Hockey Kentucky award.
 Claire played at Michigan State University from 2011 – 2016, where she helped her team win the Big Ten Tournament and made it to the Elite Eight in the Division 1 NCAA tournament.
 Claire has coached field hockey throughout her career; most recently she was the assistant varsity coach for St. Francis High School in Louisville and began coaching at Lone Star FH after moving to Austin in March 2017.